kiryha/CIS556/README.md

 You can implement this project using any DBMS the team has access to, you must be able to demo the application in the final presentation.

+# STARRS Implementation
+STARRS implemented as Windows Python application.

+We're using PySide for UI and sqlite for the database.

+This setup provides extremely easy workflow with full functionality of the project.
+All components, front end, back end and database are ready to go without any extra steps (you just need to install pyside and sqlite to your Python).

+In UI we are using data models tables that gives interactivity while retrieve or update data.
+Each table has it's own class that defines wat we see in the table and how we can change the data.

 # How to run STARRS
 ### Install Pytnon